Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Results

 After processing all targets through the radiometric model, a combined set of known exoplanets and TOIs capable of achieving median SNR thresholds (3, 5, or 7) within 30 observations at native resolution is presented in Figure \ref{fig:twinkle_candidates}.

 This initial candidate list used for the observability study for Twinkle’s atmospheric characterisation survey is specifically tailored to H$_2$/He-rich planets, due to current uncertainties surrounding the atmospheric composition of smaller planets.
 Recent observations of terrestrial planets have highlighted significant diversity, emphasising the need for further study with dedicated future missions.
 Consequently, terrestrial planets have not been extensively analysed in this observability study.
 Further refinement of the candidate list will be informed by complementary observations from JWST, PLATO, CSST, and Earth 2.0, enabling tailored observational strategies aligned with the scientific objectives of the Twinkle Science Team.
+The candidate list presented in this work will be made publicly available to support the broader exoplanet community in planning complementary observations.